 This section will detail where the child is starting from in this cycle and historically.
 Assessments from internal and external processes will be recorded here.
-If a child has Cognition and Learning needs then the child will be assessed and tracked through the use of Connecting Steps.

 IDP - Plan

 The teacher will plan targets that build on what we know about that child's needs from the Assess section.